 The targets set in the legislation are:

-- Limit the share of conventional biofuels in final energy use in the transport sector to 3.2 percent by 2022, falling to 2.7 percent by 2026 – this limits the maximum usage of these fuels to the status quo
+- Limit the share of conventional biofuels in final energy use in the transport sector to 4.4 percent – this limits the maximum usage of these fuels to the status quo

 - A 0.5 percent share of synthetic kerosene by 2026, and a two percent share by 2030 in the aviation sector